Dracunculiasis: Eradication

 In May 1991, the 44th World Health Assembly called for an international certification system to verify dracunculiasis transmission eradication country-by-country.
 To this end, in 1995 the WHO established the International Commission for the Certification of Dracunculiasis Eradication (ICCDE).
 Once a country reports zero cases of dracunculiasis for a calendar year, the ICCDE considers that country to have interrupted Guinea worm transmission and entered the "precertification phase".
 If the country reports zero cases in each of the next three calendar years, the ICCDE sends a team to the country to assess the country's disease surveillance systems and to verify the country's reports.
 The ICCDE can then formally recommend the WHO Director-General certify a country as free of dracunculiasis transmission.

-Since the initiation of the global eradication program, the ICCDE has certified 16 of the original endemic countries as having eradicated dracunculiasis transmission: Pakistan in 1997; India in 2000; Senegal and Yemen in 2004; the Central African Republic and Cameroon in 2007; Benin, Mauritania, and Uganda in 2009; Burkina Faso and Togo in 2011; Côte d'Ivoire, Niger, and Nigeria in 2013; Ghana in 2015, and Democratic Republic of the Congo in 2022.
-In 2020, the 76th World Health Assembly endorsed a new guidance plan, the Roadmap for Neglected Tropical Diseases 2021–2030, which sets a 2027 target for eradication of dracunculiasis, allowing certification by the end of 2030.
+Since the initiation of the global eradication program, the ICCDE has certified 16 of the original endemic countries as having eradicated dracunculiasis transmission: Pakistan in 1997; India in 2000; Senegal and Yemen in 2004; the Central African Republic and Cameroon in 2007; Benin, Mauritania, and Uganda in 2009; Burkina Faso and Togo in 2011; Côte d'Ivoire, Niger, and Nigeria in 2013; Ghana in 2015, and the Democratic Republic of the Congo in 2022.
+In 2020, the 76th World Health Assembly endorsed a new guidance plan, the Roadmap for Neglected Tropical Diseases 2021–2030, which set a 2027 target for eradication of dracunculiasis, which would enable certification by the end of 2030.

+Due to the importance of animals as reservoirs for Guinea worm disease, a modified definition of worldwide eradication of dracunculiasis was adopted by the International Commission for the Certification of Dracunculiasis Eradication in 2023.
+The modified definition requires "the confirmed absence of the emergence of adult female worms in human beings and animals for three consecutive years or longer at the global level" (emphasis added).
+In January 2026, the Carter Center reported approximately 700 cases detected in animals in 6 countries in 2025, primarily in Cameroon (445 cases), Chad (147) and Angola (70).
+The total had risen slightly in 2025 due to increases in Cameroon and Angola.